hkarthik7/News/README.md

 - `News-API.ps1` has to be scheduled to run for every 1 hour so that latest news can be displayed.
-- `index.html` is the static HTML file that holds the news
+- `index.html`, `india.html` are the static HTML files that holds the news
 - `Api-key.clixml` this holds the news api key

 ## TODO